-The Lifeline program is available for one phone line per “economic unit” so that separate low-income families living at the same address can get connected.
-You must establish phone service prior to applying for the Lifeline discount.
-The name on the phone bill must match the name of the household member participating in the eligible program with the exception of the National School Lunch Free Program.
+The Lifeline program is available for one service per “economic unit” so that separate low-income families living at the same address can get connected.
+You must establish service prior to applying for the Lifeline benefit.
+The name on the billing statement must match the name of the household member participating in the eligible program.

 Being a Lifeline customer does not protect you from being disconnected if you fail to pay your telephone bill.

-The Lifeline discount cannot be applied to an outstanding balance owed to Tele-Media Solutions.
+The Lifeline benefit cannot be applied to an outstanding balance owed to Tele-Media Solutions.

 How to apply

 Simply call toll-free 1-866-290-1731 to verify eligibility and to request an application.
-Tele-Media Solutions also provides applications to customers upon request or download it here.
+Tele-Media Solutions also provides applications to customers upon request.

 You must provide proof of program participation.
 This could include a copy of your benefit ID card, a copy of an eligibility letter from an authorized agency or prior year’s statement of benefits.
 Do not send original documents.